-The overall budget for 2013/14 for the Department of Correctional Services was R18,748 billion.
+The overall budget for 2014/15 for the DCS was R19,721 billion.

 Role players

 Portfolio Committee on Corrections

 The DCS has a similar body to the Parliamentary Portfolio committees and it keeps the department in check with regard to the humane treatment of offenders and fair labour practice for its workforce, among other pressing matters.